cs28-droid/Team20_REFRESH/README.md

 - Processed data is transmitted via ESP32 to the Blynk app and through LoRa for redundancy.
 - The Blynk app provides real-time visualization of the driver’s physiological state.

-## Explain your firmware implementation, including application logic and critical drivers you've written.
+## Firmware implementation, Application logic and Critical drivers

 #### Application Logic: